-Why Do I Need a Medicare and Medicaid Compliance Program?
+Why Does My Healthcare Practice Need a Medicare and Medicaid Compliance Program?

 Health care providers who bill Medicare and/or Medicaid are required to provide comprehensive and compliant claims for all services rendered and for all supplies/pharmaceuticals used in the delivery of patient care.